cloudnoize/CodeAnalysis/MicroLock.md

 	    return  preservedBits  |  newBits;
     }

- - `word  &  ~(kDataBits  <<  shiftToByte)` recall that kDataBits is a uint8 mask for the 6 user bits, the mask is shifted to the location of the lock within the word.
+ - `word  &  ~(kDataBits  <<  shiftToByte)` recall that kDataBits is a uint8 mask for the 6 user bits, the mask is shifted to the location of the lock within the word. within the parenthesis the result is a 32 bit unsigned mask, where 6 bits in the location of the user bits are lit. the `~`